GraNNDis: Efficient Unified Distributed Training Framework for Deep GNNs on Large Clusters

-Mini-batch training can be easily extended to distributed training~\cite{distdgl, distdglv2, p3} by forming \emph{macro-batch}es as depicted with \textbf{green} boxes in~\cref{fig:background}b.
-Each GPU loads the vertex dependencies as if it processes a mini-batch so that there are no dependencies between GPUs.
-After each GPU processes their mini-batch, weight update is performed together as a macro-batch by sharing the gradients among the GPUs.
-In this case, the (macro-) batch size is the mini-batch size $\times$ the number of GPUs.
-Compared to full-graph training, an epoch requires several iterations from the macro-batches to handle all vertices.
-However, this implementation scales poorly because the GPU-wise mini-batch makes extreme redundancy of memory usage and computations, as we will demonstrate in~\cref{sec:motiv}.
+Mini-batch training can be easily extended to distributed training~\cite{distdgl, distdglv2, p3}, as depicted in~\cref{fig:dist_training}c.
+Each GPU loads all the vertex dependencies required to compute the feature of target vertices, which means the distributed mini-batch approach does not communicate for fulfilling vertex dependencies between GPUs.
+After each GPU processes its mini-batch, the weight update is performed collectively by sharing the gradients among the GPUs.
+In this case, the total batch size is \textit{the mini-batch size} $\times$ \textit{the number of GPUs}.
+Compared to full-batch training, an epoch requires several iterations to handle all vertices.
+However, it scales poorly because the GPU-wise mini-batch leads to extreme redundancy in memory usage and computations, as shown in \cref{fig:dist_training}c (shaded pink), and demonstrated in~\cref{sec:motiv}.